-- The frets on an electric guitar for beginners are brass -they wear easily- and single or medium jumbo -they are not very thick-.
+- The frets on an electric guitar for beginners are brass, single or medium jumbo, get worn down rather easily as they are not very thick.

-- But in the mid and high ranges, the tuners are precision tuners: they can have blockers to keep it from moving, the bridge can be original Floyd Rose or Edge III, everything is of higher quality and precision.
+- But in the mid and high ranges, the tuners are precision ones: they can have blockers to keep from moving, the bridge can be original Floyd Rose or Edge III, everything is of higher quality and precision.

 Types of electric guitar

-From our point of view, the only classification in the electric guitar segment is based on the type of body the guitar has, and there are only three:
+In our point of view, the only relevant classification of electric guitars is based on what type of body the guitar has, and there are only three:

-- Solid: it is made of solid wood, without hollows.
+- Solid: it's made of solid wood, without hollows.

 - Semi hollow: has a partial opening that generally covers half of the body, while the other half is solid and is identified because the opening can be seen through a hole in the lid.

-- Hollow: has a hollow soundboard (top, sides and back) just like a classical guitar and is identified because the manufacturer leaves two openings in the top.
+- Hollow: has a hollow soundboard (top, sides and back) just like a classical guitar and is identified because the manufacturer leaves two openings on the top.

 What are the differences between an electric and an electro-acoustic guitar?

-Although the differences are obvious, for some people the differences are still not very clear.
-Both types of guitars have certain similarities that can sometimes confuse us: they are both made of wood, have microphones, metal strings and are connected to a sound amplifier source -some with a ¼” Plus cable and others with a canon cable-.
+Although the differences are obvious, it can still be a bit unclear for some people.
+Both types of guitars have certain similarities that can sometimes confuse us: they are both made of wood, have microphones, metal strings and are connected to a sound amplifier source, some with a ¼” Plus cable and others with a canon cable.
 The main differences are explained below:

-The design of both types of electric guitars is essentially different.
+The design on both types of electric guitars is different.
 Why?

-- In the construction of electroacoustic guitars the soundboard follows the same design as in acoustic guitars (it is hollow): with a perforated soundboard and rods that hold the structure, but the neck is sometimes almost the same.
+- In the construction of electroacoustic guitars, the soundboard follows the same design as in acoustic guitars (hollow): with a perforated soundboard and rods that hold the structure, but the neck can be almost identical at times.

-- But in the electric guitar, such a soundboard does not exist (in the most popular one) because instead, there is a solid body in most of its versions and yet, this can be confusing.
-There are electric guitars with semi Hollow and Hollow body (Hollow like an acoustic) although in essence, the electro-acoustic guitar continues to have the traditional shape.
+- In electric guitars, such a soundboard doesn't always exist.
+Instead, most versions have a solid body.
+And yet, this can still be confusing.
+There are electric guitars with semi-hollow and hollow bodies (hollow like an acoustic) although in essence, the electro-acoustic guitar continues to have the traditional shape.

-- In the electroacoustic guitar, the electronic system is composed of a microphone whose coil (magnet and internal wires) are more specialized to capture the natural sound and the equalization controls are a single station.
+- In electroacoustic guitars, the electronic system is composed of a microphone of which the coil (magnet and internal wires) are more specialized to capture the natural sound, and the equalization controls are a single station.

-- On the other hand, in the electric guitar the microphone is composed of a single coil (single) or double coil (humbucker) and the EQ knobs are a set of separate parts.
+- On the other hand, in electric guitars, the microphone is composed of a single coil (single) or double coil (humbucker) and the EQ knobs are a set of separate parts.